List of entire families killed in the Gaza war: Salem family (Gaza Strip, 19 December 2023)

 In December 2023, airstrikes on Deir al-Balah killed members of the Salem family, including children.
 Humanitarian organization reported more than 170 relatives killed in multiple strikes.

 Shehadeh family (Gaza City, October 2023)

 An Israeli strike in October 2023 killed at least 36 members of the Shehadeh family, destroying their residential block in Gaza City.

 Zorob family (Rafah, 2023)

 In late 2023, an Israeli strike in Rafah killed 25 members of the Zorob family.

 Hassouna family (Gaza, 2023–2025)

 Israeli strikes in Gaza killed multiple members of families bearing the surname Hassouna.
-On 12 February 2025, 7-year-old Sidra Hassouna was killed in an attack in Gaza along with seven other relatives.
+On 12 February 2025, 7-year-old Sidra Hassouna was killed in an attack in Gaza along with seven other relatives, including her entire nuclear family.
 In April 2025, Palestinian photojournalist Fatima Hassouna was killed in an Israeli airstrike on her home, along with at least 10 of her relatives.

 Hamada family (Gaza City, 2024)

 On 29 January 2024, Hind Rajab (5) was killed in Gaza City along with her relatives from her mother's Hamada family, after being trapped in a car hit by Israeli fire.